 What is Oracle RAC One Node?

 Oracle RAC One Node Option is the single instance of Oracle RAC running running in the cluster.
-This option provides flexiblity to consolidate multiple database in cluster providing benefits like high availablity, online rolling patch application
+This option provides flexibility to consolidate multiple database in cluster providing benefits like high availability, online rolling patch application

 Oracle Clusterware Specific Questions

 What are Oracle Clusterware/Daemon processes and what they do?

 ocssd : It Manages cluster configuration by controlling which nodes are members of the cluster.
 It is managed by the process cssdagent .
 It is monitored through both cssdagent and cssdmonitor

 crsd : Manages high availability operations within the cluster.
 It manage resources like database,listener, VIP.

 It manages cluster resources based on the configuration information that is stored in OCR for each resource.
 This includes start, stop, monitor, and failover operations.
 T